fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 **PRO TIP:** When you deploy your application to heroku, it is worth it at least in the beginning to keep an eye on the logs of the heroku application **AT ALL TIMES** with the command <em>heroku logs -t</em>.

 The following is a log about one typical problem.
-Heroku cannot find application debendency <i>express</i>:
+Heroku cannot find application dependency <i>express</i>:

 ![](../../images/3/33.png)

-The reason is, that the option <i>--save</i> was forgotten when <i>express</i> was installed, so information about the debendency was not saved to the file <i>package.json</i>.
+The reason is, that the option <i>--save</i> was forgotten when <i>express</i> was installed, so information about the dependency was not saved to the file <i>package.json</i>.

 Another typical problem is, that the application is not configured to use the port set to environment variable <em>PORT</em>: